roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Naturally, they all looked at and touch Cori, but they treated her like one of the group, often inviting her to join them for a beer or to play some pool.
 Of course, the game often ended with Cori sprawled on the table in various seductive poses.
 But it was all harmless fun and part of the daily routine at the shop.
 They would be happy to see her new suit and oil-slicked body.

  The afternoon went by quickly.
 A couple of customers came by to pick up their cars and naturally enjoyed Cori's new look, which she proudly displayed for them by doing a lot of unnecessary bending and stretching as she compiled their bills and receipts.
 She had long ago mastered the techniques of curving her body and posing in the right ways to best display her tits, ass, legs or whatever she wanted to show off.
-Report_Story #4